 Hi, checking in…

-I have started sewing agin in recent weeks just a few household items but a good starting point.
+I have started sewing again in recent weeks just a few household items but a good starting point.
 Photos and posts coming soon.
 I’m on track for my 12 items for the year.

 Here’s my recently widowed Mum with the plastic bag holder I made for her.